 How to increase onboarding efficiency for your new hires

-Companies overlook new hire onboarding.
+Companies overlook onboarding for their new hires.
 It’s what they do.
 They’re so busy sourcing, interviewing, and hiring new candidates, they forget that what you do after a candidate accepts the offer is just as important as all the steps that lead up to it.
 If your company’s bleeding good employees or missing out on candidates because they’re tired of waiting for the official offer, you might have a new hire onboarding issue.

 New hire onboarding require investment